1988 Écône consecrations

-The Écône consecrations were Catholic episcopal consecrations in Écône, Switzerland, on 30 June 1988 performed by Archbishop Marcel Lefebvre and Bishop Antônio de Castro Mayer.
-The bishops consecrated were four priests of Lefebvre's Society of Saint Pius X (SSPX).
-The consecrations, performed against the explicit orders of Pope John Paul II, represented a milestone in the troubled relationship of Lefebvre and the SSPX with the Church leadership.
-The Holy See's Congregation for Bishops issued a decree signed by its Prefect Cardinal Bernardin Gantin declaring that Lefebvre and De Castro Mayer had incurred automatic excommunication by consecrating the bishops without papal consent, thus putting himself and his followers in schism.
+On 30 June 1988, Archbishop Marcel Lefebvre and Bishop Antônio de Castro Mayer consecrated four bishops – priests of Lefebvre's Society of Saint Pius X (SSPX) – in Écône, Switzerland, against the explicit orders of Pope John Paul II.
+The consecrations represented a milestone in the troubled relationship of Lefebvre and the SSPX with the Church leadership.
+The Holy See's Congregation for Bishops issued a decree declaring that Lefebvre, De Castro Mayer, and the consecrated bishops, had incurred automatic excommunication by participating in the consecration of bishops without papal consent, thus putting themselves and the SSPX followers in schism.

-On 24 January 2009, Pope Benedict XVI lifted the excommunications of the four bishops Lefebvre had consecrated in 1988, but the SSPX has not returned into full communion with the Holy See.
+On 24 January 2009, Pope Benedict XVI lifted the excommunications of the four bishops Lefebvre had consecrated in 1988, but the SSPX did not return into full communion with the Holy See.
+The two surviving bishops were again excommunicated, along with all SSPX clergy, following the 2026 Écône consecrations, which also resulted in the Holy See declaring the SSPX schismatic.

 Canon law

 Under the Catholic 1983 Code of Canon Law, canon 1013, the consecration of a bishop requires the permission of the Pope; and according to canon 1014 (unless a papal dispensation has been granted) at least three consecrating bishops are needed.
 Violation of the rule requiring the Pope's permission entails automatic (latae sententiae) excommunication of both the consecrator and the recipient of the consecration.
 In this case there was not only an absence of permission but an actual prohibition by the Pope.

 Lefebvre and his supporters argued that the circumstances under which the consecrations took place were such that none of the clergy involved was truly excommunicated.
 One of their arguments was that a "state of necessity" existed in which the ordinary provisions of canon law could be set aside.
 The Pontifical Council for Legislative Texts rejected this argument, stating in a 1996 explanatory note that "there is never a necessity to ordain Bishops contrary to the will of the Roman Pontiff".
-Consecrating a bishop without papal approval was also condemned by Pope Pius XII after the Chinese government set up the state-sanctioned Catholic Patriotic Association in 1957.
 Pius XII stated in Ad Apostolorum principis that the sacramental activity of illicitly consecrated bishops was "gravely" so, "that is, criminal and sacrilegious", and rejected the defence of necessity put forward by those involved.
 Pope Pius IX, while condemning an ongoing schism in the Patriarchate of Cilicia, declared in 1873 that the right to appoint Bishops belongs to the Holy See by divine law, while Pius VI, regarding the French bishop who had endorsed the civil constitution of the clergy in 1790, stated that episcopal appointments need to be confirmed by the Roman Pontiff.